MicrosoftDocs/learn/learn-pr/azure/query-visualize-monitor-data-in-sentinel/includes/2-exercise-setup.md

 To deploy the prerequisites for the exercise, perform the following tasks.

+> [!NOTE]
+> If you choose to perform the exercise in this module, be aware you might incur costs in your Azure Subscription.
+To estimate the cost, refer to [Azure Sentinel Pricing](https://azure.microsoft.com/en-us/pricing/details/azure-sentinel/)

 1. Select the following link.

 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FWayPointVenturesOrg%2Ftemplates%2Fmain%2Fsentinel-deploy%2FSentinelTemplate.json)

-2. You will be prompted to sign in your Azure subscription.
+2. You will be prompted to sign in to your Azure subscription.
 3. On the **Custom deployment** page, provide the following information:

 |||